Ask the Wizard: Probability - Cards

 This shows the probability of at least one more ace is 0.221369.

-However suppose you want to solve it the same way as hand A, using Bayes’ Theorem.
+For fun, let's solve it the same question using Bayes' Theorem.
+Assume that random hands are dealt until one is found containing the ace of spades.
 The probability of at least one additional ace, given the hand contains the ace of spades, could be rewritten as probability(at least two aces given ace of spades is in hand).
-According to Bayes’ theorem this equals Probability(hand contains ace of spades and at least one more ace) / Pr(hand contains ace of spades).
+According to Bayes' theorem, this equals Probability(hand contains ace of spades and at least one more ace) / Pr(hand contains ace of spades).
 We can break up the numerator as Probability(2 aces including ace of spades) + Probability(3 aces including ace of spades) + Probability(4 aces).
-Using the first table this equals 0.039930*(2/4) + 0.001736*(3/4) + 0.000018 = 0.021285.
+Using the first table this equals 0.039930×(2/4) + 0.001736×(3/4) + 0.000018 = 0.021285.
 The probability of the ace of spades is 5/52 = 0.096154.
 So the probability of at least two aces given the aces of spades is 0.021285/0.096154 = 0.221369.

 So the probability of two or more aces given at least one ace is 12.22% and given the ace of spades is 22.14%.